Los Angeles County sheriff's deputy ambush homicide: Person of interest detained

 Los Angeles County Sheriff's Department Deputy Ryan Clinkunbroomer was killed in an ambush shooting outside the Palmdale sheriff's station on Saturday.
 An unidentified person of interest in the homicide case has been detained, the department confirmed at about 6:15 a.m.
 Monday.
 A department news conference is scheduled for 10:30 a.m.

-The sheriff's department said Deputy Clinkunbroomer had just left the Palmdale station and was sitting at a red light at the intersection of Sierra Highway and E. Avenue Q just before 6 p.m. when he was found slumped over the wheel of his patrol vehicle by a good Samaritan.
+The sheriff's department said Deputy Clinkunbroomer had just left the Palmdale station and was sitting at a red light at the intersection of Sierra Highway and Avenue Q at about 6 p.m.
+Saturday when he was found slumped over the wheel of his patrol vehicle by a good Samaritan.

 "He was in uniform, sitting in a black and white vehicle marked L.A.
 County Sheriff's, waiting for a red light," Sheriff Robert Luna said.
 "Our deputy never even had a chance."